-- Inputs on the Chilled Water Supply sub-tab function the same as for a conventional chiller plant.
-You can select from a list of different system types (primary-only, primary/secondary) and then define the fluid properties and pump performance characteristics. - In Figure 12 note that there are two rows in the Primary Loop Pumps section color coded blue and labeled as CH-1 and CH-2.
+Inputs on the Chilled Water Supply sub-tab function the same as for a conventional chiller plant.
+You can select from a list of different system types (primary-only, primary/secondary) and then define the fluid properties and pump performance characteristics.

+In Figure 12 note that there are two rows in the Primary Loop Pumps section color coded blue and labeled as CH-1 and CH-2.
 These are the primary chilled water pumps for the two cooling-only chillers in our example.
-The third line item color coded in green and labeled as DHRC is the primary chilled water pump for the DHRC machine.
+A third item shown in green and labelled as "DHRC" is the circulating pump on the evaporator side of the DHRC.
+This pump circulates water from the condenser water loop to the DHRC.